5mm Remington Rimfire Magnum: Performance

-5 mm Craig centerfire conversion
+5mm Craig Centerfire conversion

-When Remington discontinued production of 5 mm RFM ammunition, owners of Remington 591 and 592 rifles were left with excellent rifles but no ammunition for them.
-In 1994, Mike Craig of Seattle, Washington began working on a centerfire conversion of the 5 mm RFM, called the 5 mm Craig.
+When Remington discontinued production of 5mm RFM ammunition, owners of Remington 591 and 592 rifles were left with excellent rifles but no ammunition for them.
+In 1994, Mike Craig from Seattle, Washington began working on a centerfire conversion of the 5mm RFM, this new cartridge conversion was called the 5mm Craig Centerfire.

 Firearms chambered for 5 mm RRM

-For a brief time, Thompson Center Arms offered firearms in 5 mm Mag.
+For a brief time, Thompson Center Arms offered to chamber Thompson/Center Contender barrels in the 5mm Remington Magnum Rimfire cartridge, which in turn they produced around 30,000 of them in total.

-At the 2008 SHOT show, Taurus International introduced the first handgun chambered for the 5 mm Remington Magnum Rimfire.
+At the 2008 SHOT show, Taurus International introduced the first handgun chambered for the 5mm Remington Magnum Rimfire.